(See also Overview of Dental Emergencies.)

 Postoperative pain varies from moderate to severe and is treated with analgesics (see Treatment of Pain).

-Postextraction alveolitis (dry socket) is pain emanating from bare bone if the socket’s clot lyses.
-Although assumed to be due to bacterial action, it is much more common among smokers and oral contraceptive users.
-It is peculiar to the removal of mandibular molars, usually wisdom teeth.
+Postextraction alveolitis is pain emanating from bare bone if the socket’s clot lyses.
+Although this condition is self-limited, it is quite painful and usually requires some type of intervention.
+It is much more common among smokers and oral contraceptive users and occurs mainly after removal of mandibular molars, usually wisdom teeth.
 Typically, the pain begins on the 2nd or 3rd postoperative day, is referred to the ear, and lasts from a few days to many weeks.
-Alveolitis is best treated with topical analgesics: a 1- to 2-in iodoform gauze strip saturated in eugenol or coated with an anesthetic ointment, such as lidocaine 2.5% or tetracaine 0.5%, is placed in the socket.
-The gauze is changed every 1 to 3 days until symptoms do not return after the gauze is left out for a few hours.
-This procedure eliminates the need for systemic analgesics.

 Osteomyelitis, which in rare cases is confused with alveolitis, is differentiated by fever, local tenderness, and swelling.
 If symptoms last a month, a sequestrum, which is diagnostic of osteomyelitis, should be sought by x-ray.
 Osteomyelitis requires long-term treatment with antibiotics effective against both gram-positive and gram-negative organisms and referral for definitive care.